STORIES FROM KIDS

 she appeared.

-To climb the pyramids of Egypt
+She climbed the pyramids of Egypt.

-To walk the paths of Plato.
+She walked the patient paths of Plato.

-She bathed in the Seas of China
+She bathed in the seas of China

-and touched the Rock of Gibraltar.
+and laid her hand upon the Rock of Gibraltar.

 She drank from the cup of Erasmus

-and haggled in the bazaars in Istanbul.
+and bargained in the bazaars of Istanbul.

-It was a time of friendship
+It was a time of friendship—

-And, when the sun set, she went with it.
+And when the sun finally set,

-can you tell me where they go at night?
+where do you go at night?

 No comments: